filecoin-project/specs/README.md

 ## Writing the spec

 The spec is written in markdown.
 Each section is markdown document in the `content` directory.
-The first level of the directory structure denotes the top level sections of the spec; (Intrduction, Systems, etc.) The `_index.html` file in each folder is used as the starting point for each section.
-For example the introduction starts in `content/intro/_index.md`.
+The first level of the directory structure denotes the top level sections of the spec; (Introduction, Systems, etc.) The `_index.md` file in each folder is used as the starting point for each section.
+For example the **Introduction** starts in `content/intro/_index.md`.

 Sections can be split out into multiple markdown documents.
 The build process combines them into a single html page.
 The sections are ordered by the `weight` front-matter property.
 The introduction appears at the start of the html page because `content/intro/_index.md` has `weight: 1`, while `content/systems/_index.html` has `weight: 2` so it appears as the second section.